ericoporto/ags-manual-wiki/acintro.md

 Densming has created some excellent
 [Video Tutorials](https://www.youtube.com/view_play_list?p=21DB402CB4DAEAEF)
-on Youtube, which guide you through the process of creating a game.
+on YouTube, which guide you through the process of creating a game.
 If you find videos easier to follow than text, check them out!

 The "Getting Started with AGS" tutorials are here: